New York Online Casinos

 New York Sweepstakes Casinos

-Legal sweepstakes casinos employ a dual-currency system, typically involving Gold Coins (which can be purchased but have no cash value) and Sweepstakes Coins (which cannot be purchased but are redeemable for cash prizes).
+New York’s legal sweepstakes casinos employed a dual-currency system, typically involving Gold Coins (which were purchasable but had no cash value) and Sweepstakes Coins (not purchasable but redeemable for cash prizes).

-The “no purchase necessary” option enables New York sweepstakes casinos to operate as promotional contests rather than online gambling.
+The โno purchase necessaryโ option enabled New York sweepstakes casinos to operate as promotional contests rather than online gambling.
+However, the New York sweepstakes casinos ban effectively ended that business model statewide.

 New York Law on Sweepstakes Casinos